pingcap/tispark/README.md

 ## Getting TiSpark

 + Currently, TiSpark 2.4.3, 2.5.0 is the latest stable version, which is highly recommended.
-It is compatible with Spark 2.3.0+ and Spark 2.4.0+.
-It is also compatible with TiDB-2.x、TiDB-3.x and TiDB-4.x.
 Please follow the [document](./docs/userguide.md).

 + If you are using TiDB-5.0 and Spark 2.3.0+/2.4.0+, TiSpark 2.4.3 is recommended.

 + If you are using Spark 3.0/3.1, TiSpark 2.5.0 is recommended.

-+ TiSpark 1.2.1 is compatible with Spark 2.1.0+, which was not supported anymore
++ TiSpark 1.2.1 is compatible with Spark 2.1.0+, which is not supported anymore
   - If you still want to use TiSpark 1.2.1, follow the [document for Spark 2.1](./docs/userguide_spark2.1.md).

 You might also [build from sources](#how-to-build-from-sources) to try the new features on TiSpark master branch.